Unforgiven (1999): Main event matches

 The sixth match was between New Age Outlaws (Billy Gunn and Road Dogg) and the team of Edge and Christian for the WWF Tag Team Championship.
 Jim Korderas refereed the match.
 Edge and Christian double-teamed Road Dogg throughout the match until the Outlaws began attacking Edge and Christian together.
 Christian hit Billy Gunn with an Unprettier.
 Road Dogg attempted to hit Christian with a pumphandle Slam, but Christian slipped out of the move and Edge speared Road Dogg.
 The New Brood (Matt Hardy and Jeff Hardy) interfered in the match and attacked Edge and Christian behind the referee's back.
 Billy Gunn took advantage and hit Edge with a Fameasser to win the match and as a result, New Age Outlaws retained the Tag Team Championship.

 Next was a Kennel from Hell match for the WWF Hardcore Championship between Al Snow and The Big Boss Man.
-The match consisted of a steel cage surrounded by The Hell in the Cell cage and dogs were around the ring within the cell.
+The match consisted of a steel cage surrounded by the Hell in a Cell cage and dogs were around the ring within the cell.
 The first competitor to escape the steel cage and the cell would be declared the winner.
 Snow tried to keep Boss Man outside of the ring but after several attempts, Boss Man finally entered the ring and attacked Snow.
 Boss Man handcuffed Snow to the top turnbuckle and tried to climb out of the cell.
 However, Snow unlocked himself and knocked out Boss Man with Head and escaped both cages to retain the Hardcore Championship.
-It has been called one of the worst gimmick matches in history, as the dogs showed no hostility toward the competitors and instead urinated, defecated and even mated outside the ring.